Voronenko/devops-ansible-container-demo/Readme.md

-Educational repository demonstrating approaches for using `ansible-container` to build custom dockerized applications.
+## Introduction

+Even today, approach to creating and managing containers is both manual and, in many ways, antiquated.
+Even for startups that use automation for their build processes, implementing containers often means maintaining complicated shell scripts to build the containers themselves.
+At the same moment, in classic server provisioning there are bunch of tools like Ansible, Chef, Puppet, Salt that efficiently take care on box provisioning.
+At the same moment, trying to apply those tools inside containers usually lead to size problem, as well as eliminating garbage upon use.
+That's why for now still, if you want minimal image, you manage Dockerfile on your own.

+`ansible-container` project, which is now close to release (0.9.1 as of time when this text was written) aims to build application images in a way, that from one hand guarantees that image will be as small as your play allows from other hand it takes a way from you direct shell scripting and allows to reuse bunch of ansible roles and snippets you might have from previous projects.

+From readme, everything seems nice per demo found at  https://github.com/ansible/ansible-container-demo.
+But let's check in real world if we would be able to do the same with our custom application supposed to be running on alpine based image.

 ## Challenges to address

-In a typical site scenario, we should be able
+As for beginning, in a typical site scenario, we should at least be able

 - setup necessary development environment for ansible-container
 - build custom application image using ansible-container
 - run application , optionally debug application, stop application

-Ideally, everything seems nice per demo found at  https://github.com/ansible/ansible-container-demo

-but let's check if we would be able to do the same with our custom application supposed to be running on alpine based image.

 ## Necessary setup for building image using ansible container

-As tool is under active development it makes sense to use python environment to isolate the image building environment.
+As tool is under active development it makes sense to use python virtual environment to isolate the image building environment.

 ```shell
 # optional create dedicated python virtual environment